HackerYou/HYFallBootcamp2014/5-freelancing/1-Personal-Branding.md

 Tips on being reliable:

 1. Respond to initial inquiry emails as soon as you can.
+2. Honour your verbal and written committments
-2. No matter how much you hate it, always pick up the phone.
+3. No matter how much you hate it, always pick up the phone.
-3. If you foresee any issues in project timing, let your client know as soon as possible.
+4. If you foresee any issues in project timing, let your client know as soon as possible.
 A client always prefers transparency over hiding possible problems.
-4. If you screw something up, explain the problem along with a solution and time line to get it fixed.
+5. If you screw something up, explain the problem along with a solution and time line to get it fixed.
-5. Under promise, over deliver.
+6. Under promise, over deliver.

 It is so important to be a reliable and consistent person when you are freelancing because so many of our leads come from referral.

 You may stumble upon a contact who can refer a few people a month to you.
+I do this for Wes, and now I do it for bootcamp grads who have started freelancing.
 By referring you, they are sticking their neck out for you, saying you are the right person for the job.
 If you flake out, that will get back to them and you have burned a very valuable bridge.

 ### Fresh
 A personal brand isn't something you develop in a few days and then ride out.
 It's something that you need to be continually working on.
 At first it may seem like work, but it will soon become second nature as you immerse yourself in being a freelancer.